binaryphile/jiff/README.md

 instructions for adding it to zsh and fish.
 Once basher is installed, jiff is available automatically.

-See the "libexec/jiff-basher" script for system-wide installation (and read it before running it).
+Read the "libexec/jiff-basher" script for system-wide installation, although I'd run the commands in it manually rather than using "jiff basher" at the moment.

 ## Usage